yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdcsdk-server.md

 ### Networking

-A CDCSDK Server requires access to open ports in Yugabytedb.
-Therefore it has to run in the same VPC (or peered VPC) as the Yugabytedb.
-The server also requires access to sinks in the case of Kafka or HTTP REST Endpoint and the appropriate credentials for writing to AWS S3.
+A CDCSDK Server requires access to open ports in YugabyteDB.
+Therefore it has to run in the same VPC (or peered VPC) as the YugabyteDB database.
+The server also requires access to sinks in the case of Kafka or an HTTP REST Endpoint and the appropriate credentials for writing to AWS S3.

 ### Health checks